 The holiday deals have already started.
-That means holiday spending is already underway.
-Learn 7 simple ways to spend smarter this season.
+That means holiday spending is underway.
+Learn seven simple ways to spend smarter this season.

 Updated on Nov.
 5, 2019